2lambda123/chandranlab-Ig_titer_sigmoid_fit/README.md

-# IG titer quantification from single point dilution points
+# IG titer quantification from single dilution points

 ## Table of contents